written by: Sheryl Myers, Founding Board Member and Guest Contributor

 Topsoil is the upper layer of soil that supports plant life.

 Plants, especially grass and other ground cover, form an extensive mat of underground roots that hold soil in place.
 Every time plant cover is removed from the soil surface, the probability of erosion increases.
 Soil that nature took a hundred years to create can be lost in a single severe storm event.
 As our climate warms, severe storms are becoming more frequent, along with the increased likelihood that precious topsoil will be lost unless we protect it.
+However, Peat Moss is one of the first thing gardeners think of when considering soil additions.

 The leading cause of soil erosion in some east-central Indiana counties is running water.
 Jeff Dukes, director of the Purdue Climate Change Research Center, says that Indiana is getting 5 to 6 inches more rainfall per year than the hundred-year average.
 When precipitation cannot be absorbed by the ground, runoff will deposit soil particles (sediment) into local waterways.
 Sedimentation is the No. 1 cause of water pollution in the White River and most other rivers in Indiana.
 It’s why the river turns brown after heavy rains.